This prize was established in 2001, to commemorate the life and work of Sir Derek Barton who died in 1998.

 He was knighted in 1976 and, rather than facing retirement in the UK at 65, he moved to CNRS, Paris, and then to Texas A&M University, where he worked until the day of his death at age 80.

-To celebrate Sir Derek's unique approach to his work, this award is made to a chemist 60 years of age or older.
+To celebrate Sir Derek's unique approach to his work, this prize is made to a chemist 60 years of age or older.